Here’s Everything You Need to Know About Merida Airport (MID Airport)

 If you’re renting a car in Merida, the airport is the best place to get one because it has the biggest selection.

-Your next best option is to book a Merida Airport Private Shuttle (which is only $20 USD one way), or use Uber or a taxi — which I don’t recommend; keep reading to see why.
+Your next best option is to book this Merida Airport Private Shuttle (which is only about $20 USD one way) or use Uber or taxi Merida airport — which I don’t recommend; keep reading to see why.

 Merida Airport Guide